Sierra Vista Hospital

 Sierra Vista Hospital - Sacramento, CA

-Sierra Vista Hospital is a mental health and substance abuse treatment center located at 8001 Bruceville Road in the 95823 zip code in Sacramento, CA. It is operated by a private for-profit organization.
-Sierra Vista Hospital provides buprenorphine maintenance, relapse prevention from naltrexone and prescribes suboxone.
-Some of the treatment approaches used by Sierra Vista Hospital include trauma counseling, relapse prevention treatment and CBT.
-Sierra Vista Hospital also specializes in detox services and offers inpatient opioid detox and inpatient alcohol detox.
-Sierra Vista Hospital provides outpatient day treatment, IOT and outpatient services.
-It also provides inpatient dual diagnosis treatment, residential treatment for substance use and inpatient detox.
-Other addiction treatment offered includes gambling disorder treatment, general addiction disorder treatment and treatment for internet use disorder.
+Sierra Vista Hospital is a mental health and substance abuse treatment facility located at 8001 Bruceville Road in the 95823 zip code in Sacramento, CA. It is operated by a private for-profit organization.
+Sierra Vista Hospital provides buprenorphine maintenance, administers naltrexone and prescribes suboxone.
+Some of the treatment approaches used by Sierra Vista Hospital include cognitive behavioral therapy, brief intervention and relapse prevention treatment.
+Sierra Vista Hospital also specializes in detox services and offers inpatient opioid detoxification and inpatient alcohol detoxification.
+Sierra Vista Hospital provides inpatient hospital detox, hospital inpatient treatment and partial hospitalization.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders, inpatient detoxification and residential treatment for substance use.
+Other addiction treatment offered includes treatment for gambling disorder, general addiction disorder treatment and treatment for internet use disorder.

 Address: 8001 Bruceville Road, Sacramento, CA 95823